theQRL/api.theqrl.org/source/index.html.md

 ```

 Connecting to the QRL network is simple.
-The network consists of various nodes, communicating via P2P comunication protocols.
-All nodes sync with each other, sharing the blockchain data and valdating each block.
+The network consists of various nodes, communicating via P2P communication protocols.
+All nodes sync with each other, sharing the blockchain data and validating each block.

-For security reasions, it is recomended that you run a private QRL node for your application to connect to.
+For security reasons, it is recommended that you run a private QRL node for your application to connect to.
 You can find the qrl api running at `127.0.0.1:19009` on a local node.
 You can configure this to another port, or make it available to the public by modifying the config.yml file found in the default qrl directory.
-For more information please see the documantation for [running a full node](https://docs.theqrl.org/node/QRLnode/), and setting up a [configuration file](https://docs.theqrl.org/node/configuration/).
+For more information please see the documentation for [running a full node](https://docs.theqrl.org/node/QRLnode/), and setting up a [configuration file](https://docs.theqrl.org/node/configuration/).